 The best telephone voice is clear, well enunciated, ringing like bell-like tones in free vibration, through a mouth opened widely enough to prevent them from being "throaty" or "foggy."
 A forward placement of the voice, not a guttural one, makes the most courteous sounding voice.
-If you do not believe it, just phone home, and have somebody record it.
+If you do not believe it, just phone home, and have somebody put a cassette player by the telephone once.
 Then replay it and listen to your own voice.